+Information and Collaboration

+Technologies ICT

-5. Design Specification section documenting the specifications of the proposed design (detailed engineering drawings, including materials information should be placed here).
-6. Design Process section documenting the overall design development and interdisciplinary processes that were used by the team (including reflection on the multi-cultural and interdisciplinary aspects of the project).
-Information and Collaboration Technologies ICT POLE is offering a modern infrastructure with respect to information and communication technologies (ICT).
+POLE is offering a modern infrastructure with respect to information and communication technologies (ICT).
 POLE encourages the partner universities to support their students with respect to ICT as much as possible, in particular granting them access to their own information technologies.
-The following list of ICT tools characterizes the minimum and necessary standards: • 24 hours per day access to work stations, so students can work on their tasks and are able to communicate at all times Access to telephones with international access for conference calls - Video conferencing facilities (available at least 2 hours per week and team) - · Suitable IT support (firewalls, basic support) - · Broad band internet access - MS-Office including PowerPoint, Acrobat Reader, ZIP and FTP programmes During the kick-off sessions POLE will provide instruction in the use of data transfer tools for the sharing of the use of video conferencing as well as in disciplinary applications.
+The following list of ICT tools characterizes the minimum and necessary standards:

+- 24 hours per day access to work stations, so students can work on their tasks and are able to communicate at all times - Access to telephones with international access for conference calls - Video conferencing facilities (available at least 2 hours per week and team) - Suitable IT support (firewalls, basic support) - Broad band internet access - MS-Office including PowerPoint, Acrobat Reader, ZIP and FTP programmes

+During the kick-off sessions POLE will provide instruction in the use of data transfer tools for the sharing of the use of video conferencing as well as in disciplinary applications.

 Restriction: It must be noted that for synchronous communication there is only support provided by POLE for operating systems Windows 2000 (and higher).
 The POLE ICT experts will also assist the teams in terms of security of internet interactions in the confidentiality context.

+Team Composition

+The lead of the POLE ConSenses course 2013 is based on the partnership of University of Applied Sciences Northwestern

+Switzerland (with its faculties of industrial design, plastics engineering, electrical and mechanical engineering, computer science and process management) and Tecnológico de Monterrey (departments of design, computer science, mechatronics and mechanical engineering) in Guadalajara.

+Approx. 30 students in five (evtl. six) trans-disciplinary teams will work on the design and development of novel concepts for "Innovative Human-Car-Interaction" under the guidance and supervision of more than 10 faculty members located at the partner universities.

+Evaluation Criteria

-Team Composition The POLE AIR® course 2011 is based on the partnership of University of Applied Sciences Northwestern Switzerland (with its faculties of industrial design, plastics engineering, electrical and mechanical engineering, computer science and process management) and Tecnológico de Monterrey (departments of design, computer science, mechatronics and mechanical engineering) in Guadalajara.
-Approx. 30 students in five (evtl. six) interdisciplinary teams will work on the design and development of a novel concept for an "Improved Air Quality" under the guidance and supervision of more than 10 faculty members.
-Evaluation Criteria The evaluation of the project results will be in the duty of an international jury.
-It will consist of one member of each discipline and two members of the POLE directorate as well as of members of ELICA Inc..
-Each team will receive a report with an acknowledgement of the contributions according to the following criteria: (1) fulfilment of ELICA's requirements (a list of specifications will be handed out during the kick-off week by the patron), (2) usability, (3) innovative potential of solutions, (4) presentation of product, (5) general impressions.
-Confidentiality Agreement Due to the high potential of such a novel product EL-ICA and POLE have agreed to respect a confidentiality agreement which in turn has to be signed by all partners involved in the project.
-Individual copies for each participant will be sent to the selected students in advance and shall be ready for signature at the kick-off event.
-Budget for production costs
+The evaluation of the project results will be in the duty of an international jury.
+It will consist of one member of each discipline and two members of the POLE directorate as well as of members of Continental Inc..
+Each team will receive a report with an acknowledgement of the contributions according to the following criteria: (1) fulfilment of Continental's requirements (a list of specifications will be handed out during the kick-off week by the patron), (2) usability, (3) innovative potential of solutions, (4) presentation of product, (5) general impressions.

+Confidentiality Agreement

+Due to the high potential of such a novel product Continental and POLE have agreed to respect a confidentiality agreement which in turn has to be signed by all partners involved in the project.
+Individual copies for each participant will be sent to the selected students in advance and shall be ready for signature at the kick-off event as a condition for participation.

+Budget for Production Costs

-Each team is granted a budget of max. $\in$ 500 for material and production expenses.
+Each team is granted a budget of max.
+CHF 1'000 for material and production expenses.
 Payments can only be made by POLE against bills or (signed) receipts.

-Cost of living and accommodation Thanks to the financial support of sponsors and the industry partner ELICA, POLE is able to partially subsidize the cost of living and those for the documentations and hand-outs for the participating students.
-Insurance Note: Each participant is responsible for her/his own insurance matters.
+Cost of Living and Accommodation

+Thanks to the financial support of sponsors and the industry partner Continental, POLE is able to partially subsidize the cost of living and those for the documentations and handouts for the participating students.

-Project Agenda Virtual Kick-Off 1 (by Videoconference from Home Universities): February 10, 2011 Virtual Kick-Off 2 (by Videoconference from Home Universities): February 15, 2011 Physical Kick-Off at Tecnológico de Monterrey, Guadalajara, Mexico: February 20-26, 2011 Review 1 (by Videoconference from Home Universities): March 29 and 30, 2011 Review 2 (by Videoconference from Home Universities): May 3 and 4, 2011 Final Presentations (all teams, faculty, jury, industry partners): June 17, 2011 lari) Eidgenössische Technische Hochschule Zürich Swiss Federal Institute of Technology Zurich
+Insurance

+Note: Each participant is responsible for her/his own insurance matters.

+Additional Information: www.pole-project.ch

+Project Agenda

+Virtual Kick-Off 1 (by Videoconference from Home Universities): February 12, 2013

+Physical Kick-Off at Tecnológico de Monterrey, Guadalajara, Mexico: February 18 - 25, 2013.

+Review 1 (by Videoconference from Home Universities): March 21, 2013 Review 2 (by Videoconference from Home Universities) : April 25, 2013

+Final Presentations (all teams, faculty, jury, industry partners): June 5, 2013 in Hannover, Germany